Manual callout processes are time and resource consuming. The manual callout process generally follows these steps:

 Short Message Service (SMS)/Texting

 As more and more people move towards SMS/texts as the primary means of communication, it is important for work opportunities to also be communicated via the same method.
 When looking at streamlining communication to employees, distributing information via SMS text messages is a must.
-The accessibility and convenience of SMS text messaging makes it much easier to get feedback from employees on time sensitive matters such as expressing interest in picking up a vacant shift.
-Additionally there is an audit trail of interactions that can be easily reviewed at any time.
+The accessibility and convenience of SMS text messaging make it much easier to get feedback from employees on time-sensitive matters such as expressing interest in picking up a vacant shift.
+Additionally, there is an audit trail of interactions that can be easily reviewed at any time.